Linuxfabrik/mirror/README.md

 cd /opt
 git clone --recurse-submodules https://github.com/Linuxfabrik/mirror.git
 ```
+* Create your configuration.
+The default path is `/etc/mirror.yml`.
 * Install `yum-utils` and `createrepo`
 * Point a webserver to the directory (`base_path` in the config).